Family planning: Get the facts about pregnancy spacing

 - Congenital disorders

-In addition, recent research suggests that a pregnancy within less than two years of a live birth might be associated with an increased risk of autism in second-born children.
+In addition, recent research suggests that closely spaced pregnancies might be associated with an increased risk of autism in second-born children.
 The risk is highest for pregnancies spaced less than 12 months apart.

 Are there risks associated with spacing pregnancies too far apart?

-Some research also suggests that long intervals between pregnancies pose concerns for mothers and babies.
-A pregnancy five years or more after giving birth is associated with an increased risk of high blood pressure and signs of damage to another organ system, often the kidneys (preeclampsia).
+Some research also suggests that long intervals between pregnancies pose concerns for mothers and babies, such as an increased risk of preeclampsia in women with no history of the condition.

 What's the best interval between pregnancies?